spectraltuner/charsort/README.md

-A charasort for some horrible fucking characters with horrible art.
+A charasort for some beloved characters with beloved bad art.

 [Execfera's Charasort](https://github.com/execfera/charasort)